-The BBB has given National Debt Relief their highest possible rating as well as accreditation, and we found almost 30,000 5-star reviews from very happy clients.
+The BBB has given National Debt Relief their highest possible rating as well as accreditation, and we found over 80,000 5-star reviews from very happy clients.
 Across the board, NDR's dedicated representatives are described as helpful and friendly, and they make the entire process feel much less scary than clients had imagined.

 Pay much less on what you owe